hyphacoop/one.compost.digital/content/pieces/back/index.md

 thank you jennifer seaman cook for embarking on this journey with us!

-what would we do without you, dawn walker? your support+wisdom has been invaluable
+what would we do without you, dawn walker? your support + wisdom has been invaluable.

-big s/o to _maggie oates_ for the incredible work adding alt texts to all the images on this site and making it more accessible.
+big s/o to maggie oates for adding alt texts to all the images on this site and making it more accessible <3

 ## ༓༝̩̩̥͙⊹ if u like COMPOST check these out ⊹༝̩̩̥͙༓